uzonwike/CSC-301-Analysis-of-Algorithms/algorithms-runtimes.md

+***Algorithms and Runtimes***

+Find examples of algorithms with the following time complexity.
+Places to look include your textbook and the Internet.
+Create a page in your public portfolio where you list your algorithms by NAME, SOURCE, Explanation.
+Do NOT include the algorithm itself, just include what it is supposed to do.
+Prizes for finding algorithms that are truly out there.

 | **Time Complexity** | **Name** | **Source** | **Explanation** |
 | --- | --- | --- | --- |
 | O(n) | Getting the sum of the elements in an array | Past classes | To find the sum of all elements in an array, each element is visited once in order, and added to a total value.
 Hence, it is linear |